AviatrixSystems/Docs/HowTos/site2cloud.rst

 Forward Traffic to Transit Gateway
 -----------------------------------

 Typically you enable the **Forward Traffic to Transit Gateway** option when you have a Site2Cloud connection that has overlapping CIDRs.
-This forwarding ensures that traffic is sent from on-prem to local Spokes and Transit gateways.
+This forwarding ensures that traffic is sent between on-prem routers and local Spoke and Transit gateways.

 In most cases customers will enable this so that their on premise traffic is forwarded.